tslenter/RSVPN/README.md

 This script will let you set up your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

 ### 1.2 Donations for the original creaters of this openVPN installation:
-If you want to show your appreciation for the original creators of the unmodified script, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [cryptocurrency](https://pastebin.com/raw/M2JJpQpC).
+If you want to show your appreciation for the original creators of the unmodified script, you can make a donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [cryptocurrency](https://pastebin.com/raw/M2JJpQpC).
 Thanks!

 ## 2 Installation VPN/Cloud connector for Remote Syslog:
 Default installation steps: